rhdtownsend/gyre/doc/source/user-guide/frontends/gyre_tides.rst

-For a given group, :program:`gyre_tides` evaluates the response to partial tidal potentials spanning a range of harmonic degrees :math:`\ell`, azimuthal orders :math:`m` and Fourier harmonics :math:`k` (see eqn.
-8 of :ads_citealp:`sun:2023`).
+For a given group, :program:`gyre_tides` evaluates the response to partial tidal potentials spanning a range of harmonic degrees :math:`\ell`, azimuthal orders :math:`m` and Fourier harmonics :math:`k` (see the :ref:`tidal-linear-eqns` section).
 With each partial potential, the response wavefunctions and other data are optionally written to a :ref:`detail file <detail-files>`.
 At the end of the run, response data from all partial responses (across all :nml_g:`tide` groups) are optionally written to a :ref:`summary file
 <summary-files>`.